ealpha072/Data_analysis/README.md

 ## Data analysis project.

-Data analysis for two data sets, Forest fires in Brazil and nba data set from geekforgeeks website.This project was helpfull in practicing the skills in pandas and numpy libraries
+Data analysis for two data sets, `Forest fires in Brazil` and `nba` data set from geekforgeeks website.This project was helpfull in practicing the skills gained in pandas and numpy libraries

 ## Data source;
 *  nba data- geeksforgeeksn websites